Enjoy your vist!

 1947: Hooker Vandergriff bought the Colt Band its first uniforms

-1950: First live Little Arlie; “Sons of the White & Green” composed by Jane Ellis/Dean Corey1956: Last class to graduate from AHS on Cooper and Abram
+1950: First live Little Arlie; “Sons of the White & Green” composed by Jane Ellis/Dean Corey

 1957: First class to graduate from AHS on Park Row